leo-MARIE/FreeCodeCamp-Projects/README.md

 * Clone the repo

 ### M1 - Responsive Web Projects
-* Open the .html file in a browser
+* Open the .html file with a browser

 ### M2 - Javascript
 * Run the .js file with